 - The religion must have a non-profit organization that is based in the U.S

 - Must have a job offer/job in a non-profit religious organization, or an organization affiliated with the religion

 - The applicant must be a minister or a person working directly in the religious occupation

 - The applicant must commit to working at least 20 hours per week (part-time)

 - The applicant must not work in other positions except in their religious capacity

-To perform their duties in the desired capacity, Ministers of Religion must have received a written form of authorization by a recognized religious denomination.
-This authorization should include a variety of certificates, formal letters, licenses, or any other form of evidence that may deem appropriate and acceptable for a valid qualification.
+To perform their duties in the desired capacity, Ministers of Religion must have received a written form of authorization from a recognized religious denomination.
+This authorization should include a variety of certificates, formal letters, licences or any other form of evidence that may deem appropriate and acceptable for a valid qualification.

 Professional in a religious occupation